mainmatter/100-exercises-to-learn-rust/book/src/02_basic_calculator/07_for.md

 ## Ranges

-Rust's standard library provides **range** type that can be used to iterate over a sequence of numbers[^weird-ranges].
+Rust's standard library provides **range** type that can be used to iterate over a sequence of NUMBERS[^weird-ranges].

-For example, if we want to sum the numbers from 1 to 5:
+For example, if we want to sum the NUMBERS from 1 to 5:

 ```rust
 let mut sum = 0;